Audience menu for:

 Programs and Courses menu:

 In addition to jobs created by the increased demand for electrical work, openings are expected over the next decade as electricians retire.
 This will create good job opportunities, especially for those with the widest range of skills, including voice, data, and video wiring.
-Employment of electricians should increase 14 percent between 2014 and 2024.
+Employment of electricians should increase 8 percent between 2019-29.

 Electricians install and maintain all of the electrical and power systems for homes, businesses, and factories.
 They install and maintain wiring and control equipment through which electricity flows.
 They also install and maintain electrical equipment and machines in factories and a wide range of other businesses.